Permian Spring

 I move closer to Guillermo.
 “Russell called them pelycosaurs.”

 Killing the beast proves difficult.
 Like always, the forty-five-degree incline of the decks makes hunting it difficult.
-The Eudora sat tilted on her starboard, sunk deep into a sand dune.
+The Eudora sat tilted on her starboard, sunk deep into a dune.
 The desert around her stretched out forever, as far as the eye could see.
-A primordial sun beat down on the white hull, heating it up, and pushing the nuclear-powered climate system to its limits.
+A primordial sun beat down on the white hull, heating it, and pushing the nuclear-powered climate system to its limits.

 Both factions work together.
 The Upper Deck Bloc — comprising mainly of crew and workers, and the Lower Deck Coalition — mostly tourists who got more than they bargained for.
 With pikes fashioned out of mop handles, the two brigands force the creature to the open-air terrace.
 Hissing, it tramples over a fitness instructor, killing him, and launches itself through the plate glass fence, splashing down into the algae and dragonfly-infested pool.